Carol Ann Lutz

 When did you come to GCS?

-I came to GCS in 2014, after teaching for a number of years in both private and parochial schools.
+I came to GCS in 2014, after teaching for a number of years in public, private and parochial schools.
 Prior to becoming a teacher, I volunteered with the Peace Corps and worked as a technical writer and manager of computer design and manufacturing systems in NYC.

 Do your students participate in any “hands-on” science lessons?